bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Pieter Wuille: 00:10:01

-Or with BIP32 on top, or with Taproot on top, or cross-input second iteration on top.
+Or with BIP32 on top, or with Taproot on top, or cross-input signature aggregation on top.

 Tim Ruffing: 00:10:06